Justice for Amirah: Family want charges laid after crash left toddler paralysed

 No charges have been laid over the fatal smash, with police saying investigations are still on-going.

-However, the Najim-Philips family are struggling to understand what they see as slow progress in the case.
+However, the Najim-Phillips family are struggling to understand what they see as slow progress in the case.

 Amirah Najim-Phillips, 2, with her mother Daelyn Phillips and father Mohammad Najim.
 Photo / Supplied